 For more information, click here.

-Ajax, Rogue Valley Health System, Cancer Palliative Community Advisory Committee
+Ajax, Rouge Valley Health System, Cancer Palliative Community Advisory Committee

 This voluntary body is an important advisory group to the Rogue Valley Health System Board of Directors.
 It is comprised of members, who reflect the diverse communities and viewpoints that make up the Rouge Valley area of east Toronto and west Durham.